bnam2103/bnam2103/README.md

 - [Project 2](https://huggingface.co/nambn0321/ASR_french_3): A fine-tuned Whisper ASR model that can produce transcription given French speeches/audio.
 Click on Project 2 for more details and a live demo.

+- [Project 3](https://huggingface.co/nambn0321/NMT_opus_fr_en): A fine-tuned NMT model that can translate French to English precisely.
+Click on Project 3 for more details and a live demo

-- [Project 3](https://github.com/bnam2103/Kaggle_competitions): Kaggle competitions and some of "my best works".
+- [Project 4](https://github.com/bnam2103/Kaggle_competitions): Kaggle competitions and some of "my best works".

 Thanks for visiting my profile :D